MarcFord/flask-graylog/examples/ibm/README.md

 # IBM Cloud Logging Flask Example

-This example demonstrates how to integrate Flask with IBM Cloud Logging (LogDNA) using the `flask-network-logging` package.
+This example demonstrates how to integrate Flask with IBM Cloud Logging (LogDNA) using the `flask-remote-logging` package.

 ## Features